MadBomber/robot_lab/docs/index.md

     ---

-    Build applications with multiple specialized AI agents, each inheriting from `RubyLLM::Agent` with persistent chat and memory.
+    Build applications with multiple specialized Robots (AI agents), each with persistent chat and memory.

     [:octicons-arrow-right-24: Learn more](architecture/core-concepts.md)